digisavvy/some-like-it-neat/README.md

 Each task such as 'js', 'images' or 'browser-sync' may be started individually.
 Although, the only one of them you'd do that with is the 'images' task since that's not auto-optimizing at the moment.

+* #### Theme Development, Minification and You
+When developing your theme note that the output style.css file and production.js file are in expanded (readable) format if WP_DEBUG is set to true in wp-config.php.
+If WP_DEBUG is NOT set to true, then style.css and production.js are minified for you.
+While developing your theme, I recommend that WP_DEBUG is set to true.
+Just a good practice anyway.

 ### Theme Hook Alliance
 ---------------